kurapica/IGAS/PLoop/README.md

 	obj:Dispose()
 	obj = nil

-If your class or interface won't add any reference to the object, there is no need to decalre a **Dispose** method.
+If your class or interface won't add any reference to the object, there is no need to declare a **Dispose** method.
 And remember, the obj.Dispose is not A.Dispose, all objects use a same method, and the method would call the **Dispose** method that defined in the classes and interfaces.

 So, that leave one problem, what's the order of the init and dispose in the inheritance system.
 Just an example will show :